RULES AND Guidelines

 2nd -5th Place will receive a medal

-Elite Level only for Petite, Junior, Teen and Senior age divisions.
-Mini Petite age division all levels are allowed.
+Elite Level is only for Petite, Junior, Teen, and Senior age divisions.
+Mini Petite age divisions all levels are allowed.
 Each dancer is permitted to have only one piece in consideration for the Title Competition.
 This includes all age divisions.
 NO ONSITE REGISTRATIONS WILL BE ALLOWED.

 Dancers are asked to wear formal attire for this round